Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 The Direct LoRA baseline's catastrophic failure (mean error exceeding 100\%) empirically validates our curriculum design.
 Without Phase 1 grammar learning, the model has no structural prior to guide its hypothesis space.
 It attempts to learn both the syntax of valid control commands and the mapping from power targets to actions simultaneously, resulting in complete failure.
 This confirms that the two-phase separation is not merely a computational convenience but a fundamental architectural requirement for this domain.

-\paragraph{Robustness across regimes (Figure~\ref{fig:comparison}b).} Figure~\ref{fig:comparison}b stratifies success rates by power-change magnitude (small, medium, large).
-The PID controller exhibits a clear inverse relationship between maneuver magnitude and reliability.
+Figure~\ref{fig:comparison}b stratifies success rates by power-change magnitude (small, medium, large).
+The single-gain PID baseline exhibits a clear inverse relationship between maneuver magnitude and reliability.
 While it performs adequately in the small regime (where incremental adjustments keep Bank 2 within its linear operating range), its success rate progressively declines in the medium regime and suffers severe degradation in the large regime.
-This monotonic drop illustrates the limitations of linear feedback when facing the actuator constraints and non-linear kinetics inherent to large reactivity insertions.
+This monotonic drop illustrates the limitations of a single-shot linear mapping when facing the actuator constraints and non-linear kinetics inherent to large reactivity insertions.